lijicheng1006/lijicheng1006.github.io/_pages/about.md

   - /about.html
 ---

-*This is Jicheng Li's homepage!*
+This is Jicheng Li's homepage!

-*Thank you for visiting!*
+Thank you for visiting!

-*I'm currently a first-year Ph.D. student at University of Delaware, Human-Computer Interaction lab.*
+I'm currently a first-year Ph.D. student at University of Delaware, Human-Computer Interaction lab.

-*My advisor is Roghayeh Barmaki.*
+My main research area is multi-modality machine learning.

-*My main research area is multi-modality machine learning.*
+Dr. Roghayeh Barmaki is my advisor.

-*I love music, sprots and movies.*
+I love music, sprots and movies.

-*I have a cat and a chinchilla as my pets.*
+I have a cat and a chinchilla as my pets.